devlinjunker/template.hapi.rest/README.logging.md

 ### Logrotate
 By design, pino just outputs logs to be used by other "transporters".
-Log Rotation should be handled via another service as described in [pino documention](http://getpino.io/#/docs/help?id=log-rotation)
+Log Rotation should be handled via another service as described in the [pino documention](http://getpino.io/#/docs/help?id=log-rotation)

 ### Pino-Pretty
 Displays the logs in a prettier format that makes it easier to see the data, however takes up more space.
 To use, pipe the log file to pino-pretty executable:
 `tail -f logs/pino.log | ./node_modules/.bin/pino-pretty -t `

-See CLI arguments for more control of output: https://github.com/pinojs/pino-pretty#cli-arguments
+See [CLI arguments](https://github.com/pinojs/pino-pretty#cli-arguments) for more control of output:
   - remove `-t` for epoch
   - `-s` for searching
   - `-i` for ignoring properties